horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 This is all to say that every academic was tempted to dip into the field of astronomy.
 Many of them did.
 On the astronomical playing field of the era one could find Euler, Legendre, Gauss, Poisson, Laplace, Bessel, and Mobius.
 Additionally, many mathematicians, such as Jacobi and Abel, were interested in the theoretical issues behind astronomical and other physical problems.
 These two figures will be relevant to us later.

+While elliptic integrals and elliptic functions were appearing in many mechanics problems (such as the investigations of elastica and gravitational fields), it seems easiest to focus on one area of physics, which is why we're talking about astronomy and orbits.
+But before we dig in deeper, let's talk about some mathematical context.

 ### 1.2) The Mathematical Context

 #### 1.2a) Analysis and Transcendental Functions